hdShang/arxiv-daily/docs/cs-CV/2025-10-03/papers/251008589v1-beyond-cnns-efficient-fine-tuning-of-multi-modal-llms-for-object-det.md

 ---
 layout: default
-title: Beyond CNNs: Efficient Fine-Tuning of Multi-Modal LLMs for Object Detection on Low-Data Regimes
+title: "Beyond CNNs: Efficient Fine-Tuning of Multi-Modal LLMs for Object Detection on Low-Data Regimes"
 ---

 # Beyond CNNs: Efficient Fine-Tuning of Multi-Modal LLMs for Object Detection on Low-Data Regimes